tdanzfuss/DiscountCalc/README.md

 ## Getting Started
 This project is built in NodeJS and express.
-For testing purposes we use UnitJS ith mocha as the test execution platform
+For testing purposes we use UnitJS with mocha as the test execution platform

 ### Running the Unit tests
 mocha tests/unittests.js